katherinew5896/sep11-freedom-project/blog/entry02.md

 	enemy.enterState("attack")
 })
 ````
-This code makes it so the character become idle for 0.1 after attacking.
+This code makes it so the character becomes idle for 0.1 after attacking.

 ```js
 enemy.onStateEnter("attack", async () => {